-Joycelyn received a B.A. in Economics and Global Studies with Highest Honors from the University of North Carolina at Chapel Hill.
+Joycelyn received a B.A. in Economics and Global Studies with Highest Distinction and Highest Honors from the University of North Carolina at Chapel Hill.
 She is a Singapore native, spent over a decade in China, and speaks fluent Mandarin Chinese.

-Clara Sung Min Lee is originally from South Korea.
-She is a China-Asia Pacific Studies and Government double major at Cornell University.
+Clara Sung Min Lee is originally from South Korea and is a China-Asia Pacific Studies and Government double major at Cornell University.
 She is proficient in Mandarin Chinese, Korean, and English and hopes to use her language skills professionally after graduation.

 Gaofan Zhang is a Chinese native currently studying International Affairs and Journalism and Mass Communication at George Washington University.
 With an Asia concentration, she is especially interested in U.S.-China relations and Asia Pacific cooperation.
 She is also a research assistant at Center for China and Globalization, a top think tank in China, and a member of Young Professionals in Foreign Policy (YPFP).